tomkat-cr/tomkat-cr/README.md

 ### Hi 👋🏻&nbsp; I'm <b>Carlos J. Ramirez</b>

 I am a Software Engineer with 30+ years of experience as a Full Stack Developer.
-I have developed web applications using Full Stack technologies like Python and PHP in Backend.
-ReactJS, JavaScript, and CSS in Frontend and some CI/CD.
-I am a proactive, responsible, agile, never-give-up and self-taught developer, analyzing and proposing high quality solutions.
-I love to update my knowledge contiously with cutting-edge software development technologies.
+I have developed web applications using Full Stack technologies like Python and PHP in Backend, ReactJS, JavaScript, and CSS in Frontend, CI/CD to perform the deployments.
+I am a proactive, responsible, agile, never-give-up and self-taught developer.
+I lake to update my knowledge contiously with cutting-edge software development technologies.
 Over all things, I love coding.
 I'm also like photography and cooking.
+My mission is working in teams to contribute the open source development and the global adoption of blockchain technology, turning Latin America into a technological powerhouse.

 ## ⚒️ &nbsp;&nbsp;Technologies I work with:
 <p align="center">